-As a result, a much reduced emitter-base current results in a significantly bigger emitter-collector current to move.
-Diodes and transistors are similar with many crucial properties:
+As a result, a much smaller emitter-base current results in a significantly bigger emitter-collector current to move.
+Diodes and transistors are similar in nature with many of their crucial properties:

-The base-emitter junction which resembles a diode junction is not going to allow electron transfer unless the forward voltage goes beyond 0.7 volt.
-Excessive amount of current causes heating up of the transistor and perform in efficiently.
+The base-emitter junction which resembles a diode junction will not allow electron transfer unless the forward voltage goes beyond 0.7 volt.
+Excessive amount of current causes heating up of the transistor and perform inefficiently.

 In case a transistor temperature rises significantly it may be required to power off the circuit!
 Eventually, an excessive amount of current or voltage may cause a permanent damage to the the semicondictor material which constitutes the transistor.